SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

     load
 ```

 Note that the implementation of 2048 is a sketch and was used to brainstorm on skinning.
-It should be rewrite using more recent implementations of Bloc.
+It should be rewritten using more recent implementations of Bloc.